szafranskifilip/bitcoin_sentiment_analysis/README.md

 Trading bots mostly depend on the technical analysis and typical trading indicators and patterns.
 While this can be good for the stock market, it might fail with the cryptocurrencies due to the high volatility.
 To improve the accuracy and returns of the cryptocurrency trading algorithms, we could add a sentiment analysis component to track investors’ emotions towards cryptocurrencies.
-This feature could be another indicator to improve crypto trading.
+This feature could be another indicator to improve crypto trading [^1].

 <br />